Rohitha

 Employees should know how their work ladders up.
 For example, if a company wants to expand to new markets, a research goal tied to that strategy makes individual effort feel purposeful.

-SMART Goals Template SMART goals help both managers and employees define what success looks like.
+SMART goals help both managers and employees define what success looks like.
 They ensure everyone’s working toward outcomes that are specific, measurable, achievable, relevant, and time-bound.
-Here’s a quick template you can use to set goals that actually move the needle: |

 Once goals are set, the focus shifts to implementation and active monitoring.
 Managers should track progress, give ongoing feedback, and address issues early.
-Weekly 1:1s are key—they provide space to align on goals, share feedback, and remove blockers.
+Weekly 1:1s are key: they provide space to align on goals, share feedback, and remove blockers.
 These check-ins should center on coaching, not micromanaging.

 - Use Regular Check-ins: